-This summer, we took a family camping trip to Stone Mountain, Georgia.
+This summer, we met my family in Georgia to camp at Stone Mountain.
 It was our first time camping with kids and I was worried about them getting bored.

-However, that didn’t happen.
-There are so many things to do at Stone Mountain!
+But that didn’t happen, because there are so many things to do at Stone Mountain!

-I bought Stone Mountain All-Attractions Pass tickets at the same time I booked our campsite.
-This ticket kept us busy the entire time and we didn’t even get to do everything that was included on it!
+I bought Stone Mountain All-Attractions Pass tickets when I booked our campsite.
+This ticket kept us busy the entire weekend and we didn’t even get to do everything that was included on it!

 In addition to the paid attractions, there are plenty of free things to do at Stone Mountain.
 We spent a whole day enjoying the free attractions and again, there just wasn’t enough time to do everything that we hoped to.